Query Complexity of Approximate Nash Equilibria: Preliminaries

 \subsection{The query model}

 In the query model every problem $\p$ is specified by possible inputs, desired outputs, and \emph{queries}.
 The queries are specified by the type of questions that can be asked, and by the answers that are provided.
 A \emph{query algorithm}, which in this paper will be called simply \emph{algorithm}, is a procedure that asks queries in an adaptive manner and essentially for every input generates an output.
-The \emph{query complexity} of an algorithm is the number of queries that are asked by the algorithm for the worst-case input.
 Note that we put no computational constraints on the way the algorithm generates the next query or the output, given the previous answers.

+For randomized algorithms, we allow errors in the output.
+Namely, we require that for all inputs the answer will be correct only with probability $p<1$.

-Given an input, the number of queries of a probabilistic algorithm is a random variable.
+Given an input, the number of queries of a randomized algorithm is a random variable.
 There are two reasonable definitions for the \emph{query complexity of a probabilistic algorithm}.

-One definition is via expectation, namely, the expected number of queries for solving the problem, which is denoted by $QC_{\E}(\p)$.
-Another reasonable definition is as follows.
-We fix a probability $p$, and we ask what is the number of queries that are required in order to provide the correct answer with probability $p$.
+One definition is via expectation, namely, the expected number of queries for outputting the correct answer with probability $p$, which is denoted by $QC_{\E,p}(\p)$.
+Another definition restricts the number of queries to be at most $T$, and we ask what is the minimal number $T$ such that there exists an algorithm that outputs the correct answer with probability $p$.
 We denote this number of queries by $QC_p(\p)$.
+There is a close relation between these two definitions.
+One such relation is given in the following remark.